saglam/big-rust-preschool/README.md

 Here is the full code with the generics: [sumth_elements.rs](sumth_element.rs).
 We mutably borrow the input array and further mutably 'lend' it to `stat_order::kth` so an explicit lifetime annotation is needed.
+Apparently, the annotation I ended up finding from web searches and trial error and stackoverflow is called Higher-Rank Trait Bounds.
+I don't understand why anything but HRTBs would be needed yet, though.

 If you have cloned this repo, you can run the unit tests by
 ```sh